Connecting to S3 storage using AWS CLI

 aws s3 cp local_file s3://bucket-name

-Download a file from the storage to your local computer:
+Download a file from storage to your local machine:

 aws s3 cp s3://bucket-name/file /path/to/local/directory